 Wood is tough stuff!
-No matter how hard you try, the varnish or paint on the wood will eventually chip or peel off.
-In fact, if you have a lot of wood in your home, you may find that the paint on the wood is the most common defect.
-So what can you do?
-You can use a few different methods to remove paint from wood, including sanding, scraping, and repainting, but here are some ways you can make wood more pleasant to look at.
+No matter how hard you try, the varnish or paint on the wood will eventually chip or peel.
+If you have a lot of wood in your home, you may find that the paint on the wood is the most common defect.
+So what can you do about it?
+You can use different methods to remove paint from wood, such as sanding, to scrape, and repainting, but here are some ways to make the wood look nicer.

 Use a heat gun

 An electric heat gun is quick, safe, and economical in removing paint from wood.
 It does not leave a mess after the operation.
 The heat gun is for both indoor and outdoor paints.
 It also works on wood finishes such as latex and oil-based finishes.
 However, it does not remove stains.